Unsplash

 Ruud Janssens is the Chair of the American Studies Department at the University of Amsterdam.
 He specializes in the history of United States foreign and defense policy.
 Professor Janssens trained as a historian and America expert at the University of Amsterdam and Smith College (Northampton, MA).
 He has worked at the Royal Netherlands Naval College (1997-2002).
 From 2008 to 2010, Janssens led a research group on the relations between major powers in 2020 as part of the government project Toekomstverkenningen (Future Studies) concerning the Department of Defense.
 His recent research focuses on planning for the future (and its historical roots) and U.S. foreign policy in the Arctic.

-Manon Parry (moderator) is Professor of Medical History at the Vrije Universiteit, Amsterdam (chair funded by the Stichting Historia Medicinae), and Associate Professor, American Studies and Public History at the University of Amsterdam.
-She is an historian of medicine and nursing working in the interdisciplinary realm of the Health Humanities and specializing in the uses of history and heritage for health and well-being.
+Manon Parry is Professor of Medical and Nursing History at VU Amsterdam and Associate Professor of American Studies and Public History at the University of Amsterdam.
+She works in the interdisciplinary realm of the Health Humanities and specializes in the uses of history and heritage for health and well-being.

 Gerelateerde programma’s